raganwald-deprecated/homoiconic/2010/08/final.md

 Final by Default
 ===

-> I am pleased to report that with the passing of time, "Certain informal discussions took place, involving a full and frank exchange of views, out of which there arose a series of proposals, which, on examination, proved to indicate certain promising lines of inquiry, which, when pursued, led to the realization that the alternative courses of action might in fact, in certain circumstances, be susceptible of discreet modification, leading to a reappraisal of the original areas of difference and pointing the way to encouraging possibilities of compromise and cooperation, which, if bilaterally implemented, with appropriate give and take on both sides, might, if the climate were right, have a reasonable possibility, at the end of the day, of leading, rightly or wrongly, to a mutually satisfactory resolution." ([Power to the People][p2p], "Yes, Prime Minister")

 Four years ago, Elliott Rusty Harold and I disagreed on the subject of the `final` keyword in Java.
 At the time, I stated my views in an post entitled [Ready, Aim, Final][raf].
 There was some back and forth between my blog and Rusty's.
 I forgot about the matter until [Wikileaks threatened to leak 5,000 open source Java projects With All That Private/Final Bullshit Removed][leaks].
 That got me thinking about `final` again.

 three methods